Wildlife Garden panorama with a pond visible and the Museum building in the background

 During Beta testing articles may only be saved for seven days.

-Twenty-five years of wildlife discoveries in the Museum garden
+Twenty-five years of wildlife discoveries in our garden

-Since we created the Museum's Wildlife Garden in 1995, we've found around 3,300 animal species living in our gardens.
+Since we created our gardens in 1995, we've found around 3,300 animal species living there.

 Watching wildlife is immensely enjoyable, but observations can also contribute to scientific studies.
 Long-term recording can help track the effects of climate change, provide information on the spread of wildlife disease and show how the populations of many familiar species such as house sparrows and hedgehogs are changing.